CFP: 12th Annual York University Philosophy Graduate Conference

 What can the cognitive science of mind and agency tell us about the nature and possibilities of collective willing?

-Please submit your abstract (500-800 words) to email@example.com, by Feb 14th, 2020.
+Please submit your abstract (500-800 words) to firstname.lastname@example.org, by Feb 28th, 2020.
 Abstracts should be prepared for blind review.
 Please in the body of your email include your name, the title of the paper, and affiliation.
 Papers should be suitable for a 20-minute presentation, followed by a commentary.
-Speakers will be notified by the end of February 2020.
+Speakers will be notified by March 13th, 2020.

 Please note that the invited speakers may be hosted by York's graduate students, and some travel funding will be available for those who do not have funding through their institutions.
 Please forward your questions about the conference to email@example.com.